11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

 5. Manta Rays at German Channel

-A man-made channel cut by German colonizers in 1900 is now a famous manta ray cleaning station.
+A channel cut by German colonizers in 1900 is now a famous manta ray cleaning station.
 Divers kneel on the sandy bottom at 10-15 meters and watch mantas — wingspan up to 3 meters — glide overhead while small wrasse pick parasites from their gills.

 6. WWII History Is Underwater and On Land